metacpan/metacpan-cpan-extracted/distros/S/Sub-Middler/README.md

 [Sub::Chain](https://metacpan.org/pod/Sub%3A%3AChain)  and [Sub::Pipeline](https://metacpan.org/pod/Sub%3A%3APipeline) links together subs.
 They provide other features that this module does not.

-These iterate over a list of subroutines, at runtime to achieve named subs etc.
-This modules pre links subroutines together, reducing over head
+These iterate over a list of subroutines at runtime to achieve named subs etc. where as this module pre links subroutines together, reducing overhead.

 # AUTHOR